“A dream is just a dream. A goal is a dream with a plan and a deadline.”? Harvey MacKay.

 8. Ask for help and support.
 You don’t need to do things by yourself.

-If your plan is skills related, we have a whole host of solutions available to help with your personal development, take a look around the site and see what we can do to help you achieve your goals in 2018.
+If your plan is skills related, we have a whole host of solutions available to help with your personal development, take a look around the site and see what we can do to help you achieve your goals this new year.

-From me and all of the team at Revolution Learning and Development Ltd, have a happy new year.
+From me and all of the team at Revolution Learning and Development Ltd, happy new year.